Introduction

 Employers must implement practices and provide training to minimize the risks associated with sharps and to ensure appropriate engineering controls (such as sharps containers) and personal protective equipment (PPE) to prevent injuries and the potential transmission of bloodborne diseases.

-How Can EHS Software Help Me?
+How Can EHS Software Help?